JPSieg/MeltR/README.md

 1 0.003112448 0.003688944 0.0003572172
 ```

-The concentration with constrained Kds optomization algorithm adjusts the FAM-RNA concentration to at most 281, about 10% varience with constrained Kds.
+The concentration with constrained Kds optomization algorithm adjusts the FAM-RNA concentration to at most 281, about 10% difference between constrained K<sub>d</sub>s and a floating K<sub>D</sub>.
 Thus, the default concentration optimization is robust.
+Note that there is considerable variance in the enthalpies, entropies, and free energies from the various constrained K<sub>D</sub>s and the unconstrained fit (about 20 kcal/mole in terms of the enthalpy).
+We will demonstrate how to refine these thermodynamic parameters independent of the concentration optimization algorithm in section 4.1.5.

 ### Saving meltR.F outputs